Healthy Homes Assessment Mornington

 Fines for Failing to Comply

-From the 1st of July in 2021, once a new or renewed tenancy is signed on a Mornington rental property, all Healthy Homes compliance items need to be completed within 90 days.
+Beginning on July 1st, 2021, when a brand new or renewed tenancy is signed on a Mornington rental property, all Healthy Homes compliance tasks need to be completed within 90 days.

-From the 1st of July in 2021, once a new, renewed or varied Tenancy is signed for the Mornington rental property, all Healthy Homes compliance work must be completed by the end of 90 days.
+From the 1st of July in 2021, when a brand new, renewed or varied lease is entered into on the Mornington rental property, all Healthy Homes compliance work must be done within 90 days.

 Healthy homes are important